VictorFouquet/Price-Forecaster/README.md

 ### Result

-An average accuracy of 98.7% was reached during the testing step.
+An average accuracy of 98.9% was reached during the testing step, with a convergence met after 5200 iterations.

 The model as been saved and provided as an example, see `model/example.model.json` in this repository.